bkrem/msc-thesis/DRAFT.md

 ## MSc Summer Project Report

-# Burden of Proof: Blockchain architecture as a medium to verify collaborative work
+# QuantiTeam: Blockchain architecture as a medium to verify collaborative work
 ## A Feasibility Study?
 </p>